How to Get the Most Service from Your Local Station

-To ensure that parents and other interested parties are informed of the educational and informational children’s programming that their area stations offer, television licensees must identify each program specifically designed to “educate and inform” children by displaying the icon “E/I” throughout the program.
-In addition, commercial stations must provide information identifying such programs to the publishers of program guides.
+To ensure that parents and other interested parties are informed of the educational and informational children’s programming their area stations offer, television licensees must identify each program specifically designed to “educate and inform” children by displaying the icon “E/I” throughout the program.
+In addition, commercial stations must provide information identifying these programs to the publishers of program guides.

-Each television licensee is required to prepare and place in the public inspection file at the station a quarterly Children’s Television Programming Report (FCC Form 398) identifying its core programming.
-These reports must also be filed electronically with the FCC each quarter and are placed in each station’s online public inspection file, which can be viewed on the FCC’s website at https://publicfiles.fcc.gov.
+Each commercial television licensee is required to prepare and place in the public inspection file a quarterly Children’s Television Programming Report (FCC Form 398) identifying its core programming.
+These reports must be filed electronically with the FCC each quarter and are placed in each station’s online public inspection file, which can be viewed on the FCC’s website at https://publicfiles.fcc.gov.
 More information about the Commission’s children’s television requirements can be viewed at https://www.fcc.gov/consumers/guides/childrens-educational-television, and https://www.fcc.gov/media/television/childrens-educational-television-re....

 Lotteries.
 Federal law prohibits the broadcast of advertisements for a lottery or information concerning a lottery.
 A lottery is any game, contest, or promotion that contains the elements of prize, chance, and "consideration" (a legal term that means an act or promise that is made to induce someone into an agreement).
 For example, casino gambling is generally considered to be a “lottery” subject to the terms of the advertising restriction although, as discussed below, the prohibition is not applied to truthful advertisements for lawful casino gambling.
 Many types of contests, depending on their particulars, also are covered under this definition.